Intelligent Design 4.0: Paradigm Evolution Toward the Agentic AI Era: Discussion

+Despite this potential, current foundation models still lack accurate embedded knowledge in fields such as nonlinear mechanics, heat transfer, or optics \cite{Shen2025}.
+Their reasoning is largely statistical rather than governed by physical laws.
+In practice, integrating physics engines or world models with LLMs or VLMs is challenging due to mismatched representations between symbolic solvers and token-based models, the computational cost of fine-scale fidelity, and the need to ensure outputs remain consistent with physical laws.
+Addressing these gaps will require intermediate representations that bridge symbolic and statistical reasoning \cite{Ma2024}, as well as coordinated efforts on expanding design data foundations and effective model architectures.
+Advancing such hybrid systems could ultimately yield cross-scale design agents capable of reasoning from atomic structures to macro-level artifacts \cite{Agarwal2025}.

-Engineering design has long been a human-centered activity, with goals explicitly specified by users based on functional requirements, stakeholder needs, and contextual constraints \cite{Zhu2024}.
-Even under the ID 4.0 paradigm, human designers typically serve as the ultimate arbiters of what constitutes a desirable outcome \cite{Zhu2025}.
-However, as agentic AI systems grow more capable of reasoning, interacting, and learning from context, a new possibility emerges: Can AI agents begin to formulate goals themselves?
-For example, in response to vague or under-specified prompts, an ID 4.0 system might extrapolate user intent, identify broader system-level opportunities, or suggest higher-level objectives that were previously unconsidered.
+In addition, the formulation of design goals themselves is expected to evolve.
+Engineering design has traditionally been human-centered, with goals specified by users based on their requirements \cite{Zhu2024}.
+However, as agentic AI systems grow more capable of reasoning and contextual learning, they may begin to formulate goals autonomously.
+For example, when faced with underspecified prompts, a future ID 4.0 system may extrapolate user intent, identify broader opportunities, or suggest higher-level objectives previously unconsidered.
+This shift challenges the assumption that humans alone define meaningful goals, and positions agents as partners in ideation capable of autonomous problem discovery \cite{Yang2025}.

-The shift from human-defined goals to machine-generated goals may present a fundamental change in how design is conceived and directed \cite{Yang2025}.
-It challenges the long-standing assumption that human intention is the sole source of meaningful goals.
-If agents are empowered to redefine the design problem or elevate the abstraction level of design targets, they may unlock higher-order creativity and autonomous problem discovery.
-In doing so, ID 4.0 could evolve from a tool for goal execution into a partner in ideation, capable of augmenting or even co-driving the innovation process.

-At the same time, the shift toward machine-defined goals raises fundamental ethical and legal questions \cite{Mukherjee2025}.
-Who is accountable for a machine-generated goal?
-How do we ensure that such goals respect cultural, environmental, or organizational norms?
-And what does authorship mean when systems contribute not only as problem-solvers but also as problem-setters?